-Configuring the Ethernet controller: When you connect the server/workstation to the network, the Ethernet controller for that Ethernet port automatically detects the data-transfer rate (10 Mbps or 100 Mbps) on the network and then sets the controller to operate at the appropriate rate.
-In addition, if the Ethernet port that the server/workstation is connected to supports auto-negotiation, the Ethernet controller will set the appropriate duplex state.
-That is, the Ethernet controller will adjust to the network data rate, whether the data rate is standard Ethernet (10BASE-T), Fast Ethernet (100BASE-TX), half duplex (HDX), or full duplex (FDX).
-The controller supports half-duplex (HDX) and full-duplex (FDX) modes at both speeds.
+Configuring the Ethernet controller

+When you connect the server to the network, the Ethernet controller for that Ethernet controllers automatically detects the data-transfer rate (10 Mbps or 100 Mbps) on the network and then sets the controller to operate at the appropriate rate.
+In addition, if the Ethernet ports that the server is connected to supports auto-negotiation, the Ethernet controllers will set the appropriate duplex state.
+That is, the Ethernet controllers will adjust to the network data rate, whether the data rate is standard Ethernet (10BASE-T), Fast Ethernet (100BASE-TX), half duplex (HDX), or full duplex (FDX).
+The controllers support half-duplex (HDX) and full-duplex (FDX) modes at both speeds.

 The Ethernet controller is a PCI Plug and Play device.
-You do not need to set any jumpers or configure the controller for your operating system before you use the Ethernet controller.
+You do not need to set any jumpers or configure the controllers for your operating system before you use the Ethernet controllers.
 However, you must install a device driver to enable your operating system to address the Ethernet controllers.
 The device drivers are provided on the serverGuide CDs.